frkatona/frkatona.github.io/projects/MealChooser/README.md

 Values in the interface are estimates per serving.
 Recipe publishers, ingredient brands, local prices, and substitutions can all change them.
 Update the figures in `recipes.js` whenever the ingredient list or serving count changes.

+## Possible future improvements
+- add a +/- button to adjust yield and automatically update the ingredients
+- center-align the boxed values
+- bold either the ingredient quantities/volumes or the item
+  - also bold either the ingredients or the verbs in the steps